J. & D. Shearer: History

 John served his apprenticeship with J. G. Ramsay, a farming implement merchant and manufacturer of Mount Barker and in 1876 set up a workshop and smithy in Mannum, where David joined him in 1877, repairing farm equipment and paddle-steamers.
 Between 1877 and 1904 they designed and manufactured agricultural equipment.
 In 1888 they started manufacture of a wrought ploughshare using a resilient grade of steel developed for him by Meadow's company in England.
 A similar steel, "Resiflex" was produced by BHP Steel in the 1920s.
 He invented a stump-jumping plough which he manufactured from 1884.

 The company John Shearer and Sons was registered in 1923.

 A visitor to the business in 1908, and again in 1910 with a parliamentary committee, said the company had trouble keeping up with demand for their products.
-He noted strippers made by the firm were lined up outside the factory on the banks of the Murray awaiting shipment by paddle steamer and barge.
+He noted strippers made by the firm were lined up outside the factory on the banks of the Murray River awaiting shipment by paddle steamer and barge.

 In 1904 the two partners, each wishing to concentrate on their own specialities, separated as far as manufacturing was concerned, then dissolved their partnership in 1910.